History of ESPN+ in Timeline

 October 2018: ESPN+ Obtains Rights for Swedish Allsvenskan and Danish Superliga

-In October 2018, ESPN+ obtained the rights for the Swedish Allsvenskan and the Danish Superliga, declaring their intent to broadcast one match per week for each league.
+In October 2018, ESPN+ obtained the rights for the Swedish Allsvenskan and the Danish Superliga and intended to broadcast one match per week for each league.

 On October 31, 2018, ESPN executive Russell Wolff was named executive vice president and general manager of ESPN+.

-January 2019: UFC Rights Deals with ESPN Effective
+January 2019: UFC Rights Deal with ESPN Takes Effect

-March 2019: American Athletic Conference Announces Media Rights Deal with ESPN
+March 2019: American Athletic Conference Media Rights Deal with ESPN

-In March 2019, the American Athletic Conference announced a 12-year media rights deal with ESPN, under which ESPN+ will carry the majority of events not aired by ESPN's linear channels.
+In March 2019, the American Athletic Conference announced a 12-year media rights deal with ESPN, with ESPN+ carrying the majority of events not aired by ESPN's linear channels.

-On March 18, 2019, ESPN and UFC reached a two-year contract extension, making ESPN+ the exclusive U.S. distributor of all UFC pay-per-view events for residential customers, starting with UFC 236.
-Viewers must now have an ESPN+ subscription to purchase these events.
+On March 18, 2019, ESPN reached a two-year extension of its contract with the UFC.
+Beginning with UFC 236, ESPN+ became the exclusive U.S. distributor of all UFC pay-per-view events for residential customers.

 May 2019: ESPN+ to Carry World TeamTennis Matches